-Honored to start on opening day for the Mariners, Marco Gonzales is focused on success beyond it
+Honored to start opening day in Japan, Mariners’ Marco Gonzales is focused on success beyond it

 “It doesn’t compare,” he said.
 “I don’t think anyone could have got us ready for the genuine passion you see in the stadium.
 You saw it the moment the gates opened and how excited everyone is to be here.”

-He’ll face the Oakland A’s — the team that crushed Seattle’s postseason hopes and dreams last season — in a stadium he’s never pitched in before and a mound he’s never pitched off of in a game.
+He’ll face the Oakland A’s — the team that crushed Seattle’s postseason hopes and dreams last season — in a stadium he’s never pitched in before and a mound he’s never pitched off in a game.

 “The Tokyo Dome is amazing,” Gonzales said.
 “The mound?
-I actually really like.
+I actually really like it.
 We got to get on it a little bit the other day.
 And I like the way it held up.
 It’s actually very firm.
 It’s good for us American pitchers.”

-Gonzales faced the A’s three times last season, posting a 1-1 record with a 4.71 ERA in 15 1/3 innings pitched.
-One of those starts came when he was dealing with the back issues (August 8 at Oakland) where he gave up four runs in five innings pitched with an uncharacteristic three walks.
+Gonzales faced the A’s three times last season, posting a 1-1 record with a 4.71 ERA in 15 1/3 innings.
+One of those starts came when he was dealing with back issues (Aug.
+8 at Oakland), when he gave up four runs in five innings with an uncharacteristic three walks.
 The A’s return basically the same lineup as last season.
 There will be familiarity on both sides.

 “I’m just really excited to go Game 1 for us and set the tone,” Gonzales said.